 - 1. Students who are entering GC for the first time.
 New students should contact the Student Services office for orientation and degree requirements. - 2.
 Students who have not met assessment requirements. - 3.
 Students who are required to be enrolled in developmental courses. - 4.
 Students who are on academic probation and/or students who are returning from academic suspension. - 5.
-Students who desire to change an academic major, update degree audit, or transfer institution. - Students who are military veterans eligible for veteran's educational benefits.
-(Eligible students should see the VA Certifying Official located in the Student Services Office.)
+Students who desire to change an academic major, update degree audit, or transfer institution. - 6.
+Students who are military veterans eligible for veteran's educational benefits will see an academic advisor located in the Veterans Affairs Office.